 Fiberglass vs Gunite Swimming Pools

 Fibreglass pools will never have to be re-plastered, so you save hundreds if not thousands of Rand’s every 5 to 6 years.
-Fiberglass pools comes with Structural Warranties as well.
+Pools for Africa’s fibreglass pools come with Structural Warranties as well.